Northern crested newt: Habitat

 Outside of the breeding season, northern crested newts are mainly forest-dwellers.
-They prefer deciduous woodlands or groves, but conifer woods are also accepted, especially in the far northern and southern ranges.
+They prefer deciduous woodlands or groves, but conifer woodlands are also inhabited, particularly in the northernmost and southernmost ranges.
 In the absence of forests, other cover-rich habitats, as for example hedgerows, scrub, swampy meadows, or quarries, can be inhabited.

 Preferred aquatic breeding sites are stagnant, mid- to large-sized, unshaded water bodies with abundant underwater vegetation but without fish (which prey on larvae).
 Typical examples are larger ponds, which need not be of natural origin; indeed, most ponds inhabited in the United Kingdom are human-made.
 Examples of other suitable secondary habitats are ditches, channels, gravel pit lakes, or garden ponds.
 Other newts that can sometimes be found in the same breeding sites are the smooth newt (Lissotriton vulgaris), the palmate newt (L. helveticus), the Carpathian newt (L. montadoni), the alpine newt (Ichthyosaura alpestris) and the marbled newt (Triturus marmoratus).

 The northern crested newt is generally a lowland species but has been found up to 1,750 m in the Alps.

-Population structure, speciation, and phylogeny

-Hybridization

-In certain areas of France, the northern crested newt and the marbled newt overlap, and hybrids are present.
-As the northern crested newt's population grows, and marbled newt population struggles, these hybrids have been shown to possess good qualities of both.
-They have more fecundity than the two newts however have a hard time keeping their eggs alive.